\\\ Pets in Summer Gardens

 During warmer months it is important to provide pets with areas in the garden of natural shade, such as under trees.
 If you don’t have areas, buying a dog kennel and popping a soft duvet bed in there can be a great alternative.

-The government have set times in the yearly calendar when to expect fireworks, but pet owners know that leading up to Bonfire Night, 5 November, private parties unexpectedly let off fireworks which can cause much distress to your pets.
+The government has set times in the yearly calendar when to expect fireworks, but pet owners know that leading up to Bonfire Night, 5 November, private parties unexpectedly let off fireworks which can cause much distress to your pets.

 Open fires in the garden should never be left unattended where your pets could jump in them and burn themselves.